 Ordinary (or General) Power of Attorney

 This is a legal arrangement when you nominate someone to make financial decisions, and manage your finances (such as accessing your bank account, paying bills) on your behalf.
 It is usually short term and you can cancel it at any time.
 An Ordinary Power of Attorney will become invalid if you lose the ability (or mental capacity) to make decisions about your money.
 Ordinary Power of Attorney is straightforward to set up, but some banks may not accept the authorisation, so it is worth checking with them first.

 You can buy Ordinary Power of Attorney forms or you can ask a solicitor to set one up.

 Some people may lose the ability to make decisions about their money through illness or disability.
 This is known as losing the ‘mental capacity’ to make a decision.
-If they have not arranged a Lasting Power of Attorney and need help to manage their money, you (usually a family member) can make a formal application to the Court of Protection to act as their Deputy.
-This can take several months and the Court will need evidence that the person has lost the mental capacity to make the relevant decisions.
+If they have not arranged a Lasting Power of Attorney and need help to manage their money, a formal application can be made by (a member of the family) a formal application to the Court of Protection to act as their deputy.
+This can take several months and the court will need evidence that the person has lost the mental capacity to make the relevant decisions.
 You may want to seek further advice from a solicitor.

 There are a number of organisations that can provide debt advice and some are listed below.
 It is very easy for debts to spiral out of control and, if you are unwell, some creditors will be willing to write debts off or to freeze interest and charges.